MartaKliuchnik/hospital-appointment-scheduler/README.md

 }
 ```

-Status Code: **404 Not Found**
+Status Code: **401 Unauthorized**

-Description: The server cannot find the specified appointment for this client.
+Description: The request lacks proper authentication credentials or the provided token is invalid.
+Therefore, the server refuses to respond to the request.
+Ensure that the correct authentication token is provided in the request header.

 ```
 {
-  "error": "Appointment doesn't exist."
+  "error": "Authentication failed: Token not provided."
 }
 ```